noaham/website/_posts/teaching/math3b-f17/00-0-0-lectures.md

 - [Lecture 1][]: Review and limits and differentiation.
 Questions 1-6 in PS1.
 - [Lecture 2][]: Introduction to graphing.
 Question 9a,d,e on PS1.
 - [Lecture 3][]: More graphing and slanted asymptotes.
 Question 9b,c,f on PS1.
-- Lecture 4: Optimization, maximums and minimums.
+- [Lecture 4][]: Optimization, maximums and minimums.
+Questions 1a, 2a on PS2.
-- Lecture 5: More optimization examples.
+- [Lecture 5][]: More optimization examples.
+Question 7 on PS2.
-- Lecture 6: Antiderivatives.
+- Lecture 6: More optimization examples and antiderivatives.
+- Lecture 7: Area under curves and accumulated change.
+- Lecture 8: More accumulated change.
+- Lecture 9: The definite integral.
+- Lecture 10: Review.

 [Lecture 1]: lectures/lect1.pdf